m-jahn/WeightedTreemaps/README.md

 For a similar but JAVA based implementation of Voronoi treemaps wrapped in R, see David Leslie's scripts at https://github.com/dlesl/voronoi_treemap_rJava.

+A Javascript based R package lets you draw simple treemaps in your browser, however, this is not suitable for treemaps with many (as, hundreds of) cells.
+The package is available from CRAN or github, https://github.com/uRosConf/voronoiTreemap.

 Another popular resource is the web-based treemap generation from University of Greifswald at https://bionic-vis.biologie.uni-greifswald.de/.